Michigan Guidelines for the Michigan Homeowner's Principal Residence Exemption Program (no form)

 Historical Past-Year Versions of Michigan 2856 (Book)

-We have a total of three past-year versions of 2856 (Book) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of 2856 (Book) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Microsoft Word - Guidelines cover_04-13